-At Sober College, we offer various ways in which clients can evolve into sober, well-rounded individuals.
+At Sober College, we offer an addiction treatment program that addresses addiction from all angles and helps clients evolve into sober, well-rounded individuals.
 Each student’s treatment plan is individualized in order to help them work through their substance abuse issues; the goal is for clients to grow into an independent person by putting what they learn in therapy to practical use.

 Sober College incorporates a comprehensive and integrated clinical approach by licensed practitioners that specialize in addictive and co-occurring disorders in young adults in early recovery.
 The heart of our clinical approach is a treatment team mentality that utilizes a multidisciplinary approach based on comprehensive assessment and diagnostic criteria.
 All levels of staff meet together on a weekly basis to discuss the progress of each student.
 This attention to detail keeps the team focused and the best interests of each student client at the forefront of their recovery.
 Click here to learn more about how Sober College provides the most the individualized care available using a treatment team mentality.

 Our psychiatrist, Dr. Todd Zorick is double board certified.
 He is a member of the American Psychiatry Association and the 2005 winner of the National Institute of Mental Health’s Outstanding Psychiatry Resident Award.
 For nearly a decade, Dr. Zorick has worked in residential treatment helping young adults struggling with addiction and co-occurring disorders.
 His expertise in dual-diagnosis treatment, addiction psychiatry & neuroscience makes him a vital part of Sober College’s Clinical Treatment Program.